-Through our assistance to Commonwealth development programs, Australia is supporting economic development, youth and civil society engagement, education, the rule of law and public sector development.
+Through our assistance to Commonwealth development programs, Australia is supporting sustainable economic development, youth and civil society engagement, education, the rule of law and public sector development.

 Australia is a committed and active member of the Commonwealth.
-We are currently the third largest government donor of ODA to the Commonwealth Secretariat after the United Kingdom and Canada.
+We are currently the third largest government contributor of ODA to the Commonwealth Secretariat after the United Kingdom and Canada.
 We invest in the Commonwealth's development programs where:

 - their work aligns with Australia's development priorities—promoting prosperity, reducing poverty and enhancing stability

 - work on low-income small states—especially in the Pacific—supports regional prosperity and stability through achievement of the Sustainable Development Goals

 - they promote democracy, good governance and human rights in Commonwealth countries